 - Finally, add the spices and vinegar mix to combine fully.
 Bring the black beans to a boil and reduce to a low simmer.
 Cook for 20 to 30 minutes, depending on your desired consistency.

-- Burrito bowls- Serve over white rice.
+- Burrito bowl- Serve over white rice.
 I love my black beans with guacamole or sour cream, hot sauce, pickled fresno chilies, and chopped fresh cilantro.
 Add some tortilla chips for homemade burrito bowls.

 - Tacos- black beans are perfect in tortilla shells as the base for veggie tacos or as a delicious side dish to Green Lentil Tacos.